ralphwetzel/theonionbox/README.md

 * Change to `/usr/local/etc/rc.d`: `cd /usr/local/etc/rc.d`
 * Make sure the script you've copied before to `/usr/local/etc/rc.d` is executable: `sudo chmod 755 ./theonionbox`
 * Register this service to the system: `sudo echo 'theonionbox_enable="YES"' >>/etc/rc.conf`
-* Check that everything works so far: Launch your Onion Box for the first time as a service `sudo service theonionbox start`.
+* Check that everything works so far: Launch your box for the first time as a service `sudo service theonionbox start`.
 This should give you no error messages.
 * Check that your Onion Box is active: `sudo service theonionbox status` should tell you `theonionbox is running as pid xxx.` ... yet might complain about a `$command_interpreter` mismatch - which isn't polite but doesn't hurt.
 * That's it!